Centre to End All Sexual Exploitation · UK Charity

 Source: Ofsted Review of Sexual Abuse in Schools and Colleges, 2021

-These are real people — children, women and men — in real places right now.
+These numbers describe real people: children, women and men, in real places right now.

 And yet the same arguments keep being used to say nothing should change.